Economy of Chongqing: Economic history and development

 The modern development of Chongqing's economy has generally mirrored China's own development trajectory.
 Its industrial foundation was laid mostly between 1938 and 1945, when factories moved inland from the coastal regions.
 After the proclamation of the People's Republic of China in 1949, Chongqing undertook further industrial development due to extensive resources found in its vicinity, such as iron and coal.

 Chongqing was a major recipient of China's investment in industrial capacity during the Third Front campaign.
 During the 1960s and the 1970s, it was used as an industrial base for military-related industries and the production of heavy mechanical equipment.

-After China's economic open-up in 1978, Chongqing received significant growth in foreign direct investment, which grew from an annual average of US$74 million between 1979 and 1996, to an annual average of US$267 million from 1996 to 2000 and an annual average of US$358 million from 2001 to 2005.
+After China's reform and opening up in 1978, Chongqing received significant growth in foreign direct investment, which grew from an annual average of US$74 million between 1979 and 1996, to an annual average of US$267 million from 1996 to 2000 and an annual average of US$358 million from 2001 to 2005.

 Since the 21st century, Chongqing has been included in several major economic development strategies.
 In its One Belt and One Road (OBOR) initiative, China aims to connect Asia economically with Europe, Oceania, and other countries in Eurasia through two major routes, the inland "Silk Road Economic Belt" and the overseas "Maritime Silk Road".
 Chongqing, as an inland city, is considered to be an important logistics centre in the initiative's overland route.
 Its role is to facilitate the creation of a corridor of trade and commerce between China, Africa and Europe.
 For example, the transcontinental Chongqing-Xinjiang-Europe International Railway joins Chongqing and Duisburg in Germany to provide low cost transportation for exports from China or cargoes from Europe.
 The government of Chongqing is also planning to strengthen and expand this transportation network to achieve broader coverage of nearby Asian cities, mainly those that can be reached in four hours of flight time, such as Singapore and Hong Kong.
 This new updated transportation network is called the Asia-Xinjiang-Europe transportation route, which would allow European shipments delivered by the Chongqing-Europe Railway to be efficiently distributed to other surrounding Asian cities.
 According to Li Muyuan, Secretary General of the Intermodal Transport Branch of China Communications and Transportation Association, the introduction of the Asia-Xinjiang-Europe route will allow Chongqing to connect the overland silk road economic belt with the Maritime Silk Road and achieve integration of the two separate trade routes.